dildeolupbiten/QSnake/README.md

 #### 1.1.
 Choose action

-   There are 4 basic moves in the snake game.
+   There are 4 basic actions in the snake game.
 The snake does a random action during the exploration phase.
 Exploration rate is set with the `epsilon` parameter.
-By default `epsilon` is equal to `.001` which means that `.001 %` of the actions will be selected randomly and `99.999 %` will be selected based on the action with highest `q value`.
+By default `epsilon` is equal to `.001` which means that `.1 %` of the actions will be selected randomly and `99.9 %` will be selected based on the action with highest `q value`.

    | Actions  | x  | y  |